 “Typically, a child can have six to eight colds per year, on average,” Bhargava explains.
 If your child missed school for the duration of each illness, he or she would be absent a lot.

-If you decide to keep your child home from school, how long before she can return to school?
+After deciding when to keep your child home from school, the next question arises: How long before she can return to school?
 Bhargava agrees with the general rule that children should go back to school 24 hours after their symptoms have subsided.

 “Our school says kids can come to school if they have a ‘slight’ cold,” says Lisa Kolb, a mother of triplets from Canton.
 “I keep my kids home if they have yellow or green nasal discharge, sore throat, earache, fever and, of course, vomiting or diarrhea.”